 With navigation controls enabled, the Files sidebar will show path, back, and forward buttons at the top, and double-clicking on a folder will navigate into it instead of expanding the file tree.

-You can increase or decrease the size of items in the Files Sidebar in Preferences > Files > Files Sidebar Item Size.
+You can increase or decrease the size of items in the Files Sidebar in Settings > Files > Files Sidebar Item Size.

 You can also customize the following options from the View menu:

 - Show Hidden Files

 - Show Folders Above Files